brentvollebregt/nitratine.net/posts/colour/post.md

 - Recent Colours: Hold down on the tap screen on swipe to the right to look at the 10 most recent colours found
 - View Colours: Look at the colours you currently have
 - Status: On the tap screen your taps, progress and current colour count are displayed
-- Mix Colours: When you find duplicates of colours, mix them together to find a new colour
+- Mix Colours: When you find duplicates of colours, mix them to find a new colour
 - Achievements: Get milestone achievements as you play
 - Gestures: Swipe to get to different areas of the app (can be toggled)

 ## Bug Reporting and Feedback
 Think you've found a bug or just want to give back some feedback?
-Send me an [email](mailto://{{ site_config.email }}?subject=Colour%20Bug%20Report) and i'll look into it!
+Send me an [email](mailto://{{ site_config.email }}?subject=Colour%20Bug%20Report) and I'll look into it!
 For bug reports please include:
 - Your name
 - Model of your phone